openslide/openslide-python/doc/index.rst

    provides an :class:`OpenSlide`-compatible API.

    :param file: a filename or :class:`Image <PIL.Image.Image>` object
-   :raises OSError: if the file cannot be opened
+   :raises IOError: if the file cannot be opened

 .. function:: open_slide(filename)